-We have historically financed our operations primarily through the sale of equity securities and convertible debt, proceeds from the Merger and related PIPE Financing, borrowings under loan facilities and, to a lesser extent, through grants from governmental and other agencies.
+We have historically financed our operations primarily through the sale of equity securities and convertible debt, proceeds from the Merger and related PIPE Financing, borrowings under loan facilities, the Purchase Agreement and, to a lesser extent, through grants from governmental and other agencies.
 Since our inception, we have incurred significant operating losses and negative cash flows.
-As of March 31, 2023 and December 31, 2022, we had an accumulated deficit of \$463.5 million and \$426.5 million, respectively.
+As of September 30, 2023 and December 31, 2022, we had an accumulated deficit of \$512.2 million and \$426.5 million, respectively.

-As of March 31, 2023 and December 31, 2022, we had cash and cash equivalents and short-term investments of \$131.7 million and \$151.9 million, respectively.
-We believe our cash and cash equivalents and short-term investments will be sufficient to fund operations, including clinical trial expenses and capital expenditure requirements for at least 12 months from the date of this Quarterly Report.
+As of September 30, 2023 and December 31, 2022, we had working capital of \$87.7 million and \$134.6 million, respectively.
+As of September 30, 2023, we had cash and cash equivalents of \$100.0 million and as of December 31, 2022, we had cash and cash equivalents and short-term investments of \$151.9 million.
+We believe our cash and cash equivalents will be sufficient to fund operations, including clinical trial expenses and capital expenditure requirements for at least 12 months from the date of this Quarterly Report.
 See Note 1 - Organization and Description of Business to our accompanying unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report for additional information regarding our assessment.
-We believe that our longer-term working capital, planned research and development, capital expenditures and other general corporate funding requirements will be satisfied through the sale of equity, debt, borrowings under credit facilities or through potential collaborations with other companies, other strategic transactions or government or other grants.
+We believe that our longer-term working capital, planned research and development, capital expenditures and other general corporate funding requirements may be satisfied through the sale of equity, debt, borrowings under credit facilities or through potential collaborations with other companies, other strategic transactions or government or other grants.
 Our liquidity plans are subject to a number of risks and uncertainties, including those described in the sections entitled "Forward-Looking Statements" and "Risk Factors" in this Quarterly Report and our Annual Report.
+Adequate capital may not be available to us when needed or on acceptable terms.
+If we are unable to raise capital, we could be forced to delay, reduce, suspend or cease our research and development programs or any future commercialization efforts, which would have a negative impact on our business, prospects, operating results and financial condition.